rimi-itk/loop-profile/modules/loop_simplesamlphp/README.md

-# LOOP SimpleSAMLphp
+# Loop SimpleSAMLphp

-This module allows users to authenticate to LOOP using SAML when SimpleSAMLphp has been properly installed and configured.
+This module allows users to authenticate to Loop using SAML when SimpleSAMLphp has been properly installed and configured.

 It redirects users to the SAML login page instead of allowing them to login using the normal Drupal login form (unless you visit the /user/login page).

-It also provides a way to map SAML attributes to LOOP user profile fields from the SimpleSAMLphp Auth configuration page.
+It also provides a way to map SAML attributes to Loop user profile fields from the SimpleSAMLphp Auth configuration page.

 # Installation and configuration